-TEAMS (Tests of Engineering Aptitude, Mathematics and Science) is a one-day competition for students in middle and high school that allows them to apply their knowledge of skills in science, technology, engineering and mathematics (STEM) to global issues.
+TEAMS (Tests of Engineering Aptitude, Mathematics, and Science) is a one-day competition for middle school and high school students that allows them to apply their knowledge of skills in science, technology, engineering, and mathematics (STEM) to global issues.

-How TEAMS works:
+How does TEAMS work?

-Recognition includes participation certificates and state and national awards.
+- Recognition includes participation certificates and state and national awards.